-In my previous post, I introduced Backendless CodeRunner – a debugging utility for custom business logic.
-Now that you can run your timer code locally using CodeRunner, I’d like to show how you can attach your IDE to the CodeRunner process and debug the code.
+In a previous post, we introduced Backendless CodeRunner – a debugging utility for custom business logic.
+Now that you can run your timer code locally using CodeRunner, we’d like to show how you can attach your IDE to the CodeRunner process and debug the code.

 The CodeRunner is configured to listen for remote debugging connections on port 5005.
 It is sufficient to create a debugging configuration in your IDE.
 For example, in IntelliJ IDEA, the configuration would look like this: